-The Center for Teaching and Learning is pleased to announce this year’s call for applications for the CTL Fellows Program.
-The 2012-2014 Fellows completed their second year in the program, and will present their projects on Thursday, April 24, 2014.
+The 2016-2018 Fellows will be completing their second year in the program and will present their projects on Monday, April 23, 2018.
 They have done impressive work integrating technological learning tools into their teaching.
 You are invited to apply to join this endeavor which provides encouragement and support for those interested in exploring how to enrich their teaching as well as their students' learning through technology.

 - Fellows serve for two years.
 The first few months are used to develop their projects.

 - There are usually ten Fellows, drawn from full-time faculty throughout the University.

 - There is a simple, online application form outlining the course and the technological aspects the applicant would like to enhance.

 - Fellows are obligated to meet formally at least once a month to explore relevant literature, to discuss plans, to deal with concerns, and to report on the status of their projects.
 The CTL takes this time commitment seriously and suggests that you not apply if you have significant time constraints.

 - Each Fellow will be funded up to $2,000 for support (excluding hardware) to enhance technological aspects of their course or for attendance at a workshop or conference to develop their knowledge or skills related to teaching with technology.

 - Support from the e-Studio and the University Libraries is an essential part of this program.
 The support is primarily in the form of expertise which the faculty can draw upon to achieve their goals.
 Specific individuals will be identified as liaisons with the Fellows Program.